Six non-coronavirus stories from GoFundMe that will make your day

 Dr. Kwane Stewart: “The Street Vet”

-Dr. Kwane Stewart is a veterinarian that provides free medical care to animals who belong to people experiencing homelessness.
+Dr. Kwane Stewart is a veterinarian that provides medical care to animals who belong to people experiencing homelessness.
 By keeping pets on the streets healthy, Dr. Kwane is able to help their owners stay happy.

 GoFundMe: Callan Valentine’s Roses

 Callan came up with an idea to make sure that every girl in his high school felt special on Valentine’s Day.
 His plan?
 To hand-deliver a rose to every single girl at his school.
 With the help of a few of his friends, Callan brought his dream to fruition.

 GoFundMe: Kate’s Run